Latest in NDRN Amicus Activity

 Requests for NDRN to draft or join an amicus brief can be made by completing the following NDRN Amicus Request form.
 The requests will be submitted directly to Kenneth Shiotani, NDRN’s amicus coordinator.

 Factors influencing whether NDRN can grant a request include the importance of the issues to the P&A network, the procedural posture of the case, and the amount of time available for preparation and review of the amicus brief before it needs to be filed.
+See the NDRN amicus policy for additional information on the process and timeframe.

 Please note: NDRN does NOT provide direct legal services or advice to individuals.
 If you are seeking legal services you must contact your state P&A. Any requests for individual legal services submitted here will not be fulfilled.